gipic/SudokuADC/README.md

 The game requires a nickname based login to create a new Sudoku game or to join one.
 Nicknames and game names must be unique.

-Feature before game starts:
+Features before game starts:
 - Create game: generate a new game and then join it
 - Join game: entering an existing game

-Feature after game starts:
+Features after game starts:
 - View Sudoku: get local board of the player
 - Place number: place a number on local board and get the score of the move
 - Exit: leave the game